Sentmoraap/lazynput/README.md

 controller button instead of a number or the Xbox equivalent.

 A device can implement one or several interfaces.
 For now the interfaces are `basic_gamepad` and `extended_gamepad`.
-In the future it could work with other device such as steering wheels and flight sticks.
+In the future it could work with other devices such as steering wheels and flight sticks.

 By default the mappings are supposed to be the same everywhere unless specified otherwise.
 A device can provide mappings for specific environments with the use of config tags.